-Support measure for alternative fuels.
+Support measure for alternative fuels

-The sign comes as a result of a European measure to give alternative fuels a boost and to help consumers when choosing a new car.
-In the latter case, it’s not only the purchase price that is omportant, but also the fuel cost.
-The fuel cost is also gaining in importance, especially with the rising energy and fuel prices.
 That is why the European Union obliges to put up the sign that shows the prices of the following 6 fuels, based on a consumption per 100km: Petrol 95 E10, Diesel B7, LPG, Electricity, Hydrogen & CNG.
 The sign must be posted in a clearly visible place near the pumps as soon as 3 of the 6 of the above fuels are offered.
-The signs are updated 2 weeks before the start of each new quarter with the latest fuel price information.
+They are updated 2 weeks before the start of each new quarter with the latest fuel price information.
 The new sign must then be displayed on the first day of each quarter.

 How is this fuel price calculated?